Warning! This package is a prototype and is under active development. Breaking changes are likely.

 Contributing

 We welcome contributions and new contributors!
 We particularly appreciate help on identifying and identified issues.
-Please check and add to the issues, and/or add a pull request and see our contributing guide for more information.
+Please check and add to the issues, and/or add a pull request.

 Citation

-If making use of our methodology or the methodology on which ours is based, please cite the relevant papers from our model outline.
-If you use epidist in your work, please consider citing it with citation("epidist").
+If using our methodology, or the methodology on which ours is based, please cite the relevant papers.
+This may include:

 Contributors